Supporting children in the preschool years

-The ninth report in a year-long series – produced jointly by Child of the North and the Centre for Young Lives – that seeks to deliver a country that works for all children and young people, makes a series of proposals to tackle the high number of children starting school not ‘school ready’, and the crisis in early years and childcare provision – particularly in disadvantaged areas.
+Produced jointly by Child of the North and the Centre for Young Lives, the ninth report in the Child of the North 2024/25 campaign series makes a series of proposals to tackle the high number of children starting school not ‘school ready’, and the crisis in early years and childcare provision – particularly in disadvantaged areas.

-However, the current crisis in preschool early years and childcare provision – with many nurseries closing over recent years and unprecedented recruitment and retention challenges – has jeopardised the quality of provision and opportunities for children.
+Yet, the crisis in preschool early years and childcare provision – with many nurseries closing over recent years and unprecedented recruitment and retention challenges – has jeopardised the quality of provision and opportunities for children.

-The report will be launched on 4th October at an extraordinary meeting with paediatricians within the Healthier Together Programme.
+The report was launched on 4th October 2024 at an extraordinary meeting with paediatricians within the Healthier Together Programme.
 Healthier Together works in partnership with the Royal College of Paediatrics and Child Health (RCPCH) to support integrated working across services to provide high-quality care and help to families.
-The meeting represents an unprecedented alliance across universities, health, education and care to support the new Government and create a step change in approaches to child health.
+The meeting illustrated an unprecedented alliance across universities, health, education and care to support the new Government and create a step change in approaches to child health.

 - Dr Lauren Powell (University of Sheffield)